Children’s Emergency Dentistry – Reno, NV

 Fast & Comforting Care When They Need it the Most

 In the midst of a dental emergency, your child may cry and panic, but you’ll be able to confidently comfort them knowing that help is only a phone call away.
-Our team offers a 24/7 emergency hotline for our patients in need, including children.
+We offer same day appointments for our patients in need, including children.
 We also offer several comforting amenities as well as safe children’s sedation to help them calm down and relax during this stressful situation.

 Why Choose Alford Pediatric & General Dentistry for Pediatric Emergency Dentistry?

 - Talented & Kind Dental Team Who's Ready to Help

 - Dental Insurance & In Office Membership Plan

 The first step you should always take if your child sustains dental trauma is to call our office.
 We’ll schedule an appointment for as soon as possible and provide you with over the phone first-aid guidance to prevent your child’s smile from sustaining additional damage.
 We’ve also included some helpful information below to keep your child comfortable until you reach our practice.